 This is an updated post

 Evan’s background in finance and investment meant he brought a unique perspective to the table at a community radio station.
 But the flow of ideas went both ways.

 “Where there were complex commercial issues that I couldn’t solve, I would bounce ideas off [the creative team] and get a different way of looking at things,” he says.
 “And similarly, where there were creative discussions happening and they were trying to find a way through, I could think about things somewhat differently and provide a plan that could help.
 So it was mutually beneficial in that respect.”

-Evan believes the ‘soft’ skills you learn doing business – negotiation, communication and understanding the varied roles in an organisation – can also contribute to a positive experience in the creative world.
+Evan believes the ‘soft’ skills you learn doing business - negotiation, communication and understanding the varied roles in an organization – can also contribute to a positive experience in the creative world.
 “They are really important for cohesive environments,” he says.

 These skills are equally valuable for teams of one, adds Jeremy.
 “As a freelancer, people are coming to you because they want things and you want something from them, so there is always a negotiation.

 “I think in illustration or any kind of creative career it helps to have some kind of focus.
 Just being exposed to all the different areas – including the ‘non-creative’ side of things, like client services and the financial side – it’s definitely going to help people to be more successful.”